 - Routing · how layers compose and how docs get loaded

-- Change rhythm · this post · scratch plans, phase discipline, and ADRs as the only durable artifact
+- Change rhythm · this post · start, resume, close, and ADRs as the only durable artifact

 Summary